sakersten/seniorThesisRepo/README.md

   1. Displays error.
   2. Go back to step 1.

-### Use Case 1.2: Find a Course
+### Use Case 1.2: Input New Closet Item
-- **Actors**: Student
+- **Actors**: User
-- **Overview**: Student finds a desired class.
+- **Overview**: User inputs information about their clothes to store in the application.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays list of current and upcoming semesters.
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
-3. Student selects a semester.
-4. Displays departments actively offering courses in that semester.
-5. Student selects a department.
-6. Displays courses of that department from that semester that are currently offered.
-7. Student selects a course.
-8. Displays course details.
+3. User clicks *Input New Closet Item*.
+4. Display New Closet Item Form.
+5. User is prompted to input the closet item with the following required inputs: item type (top, bottom, outerwear, shoes, etc.), style (short-sleeve, long-sleeve, etc.), color (blue, green, etc.), use (casual, fancy, athletic), and season (winter, spring, summer, fall).
+6. System verifies valid entry (all fields are filled out).
+7. Displays item details and successfully added.

 **Alternative Courses**:
-- Any step: Student can start a new search at any time
-  1. Student clicks "start new search."
+- **Step 6**: Entry invalid (User clicks submit but a required field is left blank).
+  1. Display error.
-  2. Go back to step 2.
+  2. Go back to step 5.

-### Use Case 1.3: Register for a Course
+### Use Case 1.3: Input New Trip
-- **Actors**: Student
+- **Actors**: User
-- **Overview**: Student registers for a course.
+- **Overview**: User creates a new trip event.

 **Typical Course of Events**:
-1. Run Use Case 1.2, *Find a Course*.
+1. Run Use Case 1.1, *Secure Login*.
-2. Student clicks on "register for course" button.
-3. Verify that student can take the course.
-4. Display "You have successfully registered for 'insert course name here'."
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+3. User clicks on *Create New Trip*.
+4. Display New Trip Event Form.
+5. User is prompted to input details about their trip with the following required inputs: destination(s) (at least one location is required, but can have multiple), duration (in days), bag details (backpack only, carry-on, checked bag), trip activities (sightseeing, hiking, etc.), and if laundry is available (clothes can then be reused).
+6. System verifies valid entry (all fields are filled out).
+7. Display item details and successfully added.

 **Alternative Courses**:
-- **Step 4**: Student can't take course
-  1. Displays "You cannot take this course, please contact the registrar for further information."
+- **Step 6**: Entry invalid (User clicks submit but a required field is left blank).
+  1. Display error.
+  2. Go back to step 5.

-### Use Case 1.4: Check Grades
+### Use Case 1.4: Open Closet
-- **Actors**: Student
+- **Actors**: User
-- **Overview**: Student checks grades.
+- **Overview**: User views details about closet items.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Display previous semesters in which the student took course(s).
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
-3. Student selects semester.
+3. User selects *Details* on *Closet Items*.
-4. Displays courses and grades.
+4. Displays details about closet items.

-### Use Case 1.5: Registrar Creates Sections
+### Use Case 1.5: Open Trip
-- **Actors**: Registrar
+- **Actors**: User
-- **Overview**: Registrar creates section.
+- **Overview**: User views all details for one of their trips.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Registrar selects "Create Section."
-3. Display "Create Section" form.
-4. Registrar submits form.
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+3. User selects *Details* on *Trips*.
+4. Displays details about trip (destination(s), duration, bag details, and if laundry is available).

+### Use Case 1.6: Edit Closet Item
+- **Actors**: User
+- **Overview**: User edits an existing closet item.

+**Typical Course of Events**:
+1. Run Use Case 1.1, *Secure Login*.
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+3. User selects *Details* on *Closet Items*.
+4. User selects *Edit Item*.
+5. Displays *Edit Item* Form.
-5. System verifies valid entry (no overlapping schedules/times).
+6. System verifies valid entry (all fields are filled out).
-6. Displays section details and successfully added.
+7. Display item details and successfully updated.

 **Alternative Courses**:
 - **Step 6**: Entry invalid
   1. Display error.
+  2. Go back to step 5.

+### Use Case 1.7: Edit Trip
+- **Actors**: User
+- **Overview**: User edits an existing trip.

+**Typical Course of Events**:
+1. Run Use Case 1.1, *Secure Login*.
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+3. User selects *Details* on *Trips*.
+4. User selects *Edit Trip*.
+5. Displays *Edit Trip* Form.
+6. System verifies valid entry (all fields are filled out).
+7. Display item details and successfully updated.

+**Alternative Courses**:
+- **Step 6**: Entry invalid
+  1. Display error.
+  2. Go back to step 5.

+### Use Case 1.8: Delete Item
+- **Actors**: User
+- **Overview**: User deletes a closet item.

+**Typical Course of Events**:
+1. Run Use Case 1.1, *Secure Login*.
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+3. User selects *Details* on *Closet Items*.
+4. User selects *Delete Item*.
+5. Displays that the item was successfully deleted.

+**Alternative Courses**:
+- **Step 4**: Delete invalid
+  1. Display error.
   2. Go back to step 3.

-### Use Case 1.6: Registrar Modifies Section
+  ### Use Case 1.9: Delete Trip
-- **Actors**: Registrar
+- **Actors**: User
-- **Overview**: Registrar modifies existing sections.
+- **Overview**: User deletes a trip.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Registrar selects "Modify section."
-3. Displays all sections (with order options).
-4. Choose section.
-5. Display "Edit Form" with filled-in data.
-6. Submit/verify data.
-7. Display "Section successfully edited."
+2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+3. User selects *Details* on *Trips*.
+4. User selects *Delete Item*.
+5. Displays that the item was successfully deleted.

 **Alternative Courses**:
-- **Step 7**: Invalid Data
+- **Step 4**: Delete invalid
-  1. Display Error.
+  1. Display error.
-  2. Go back to step 5.
+  2. Go back to step 3.